braze-inc/braze-docs/_docs/_hidden/private_betas/link_shortening.md

 Static URLs are valid for one year from the time of URL registration (such as first send).

-Personalized URs are valid for three months from the time of URL registration.
+Dynamic URs are valid for three months from the time of URL registration.

 #### Will Link Shortening work with deep links or universal links?